the-black-eagle/script.streaming.radio.helper/README.md

 Window properties set by the script
 ---
+srh.Stationname - string.
+Name of the currently playing station

-artiststring - string.
+srh.Artist - string.
 Contains name of artist.

-trackstring - string.
+srh.Track - string.
 Contains track name.

-haslogo - boolean. true if the script found or downloaded a logo, false otherwise.
+srh.Haslogo - boolean. true if the script found or downloaded a logo, false otherwise.

-logopath - fully qualified path to any logo found.
+srh.Logopath - fully qualified path to any logo found.

-albumtitle - title of an album the track is on, if found
+srh.Album - title of an album the track is on, if found

-year - year of the album, if found
+srh.Year - year of the album, if found

 srh.Artist.Thumb - URL to current artist thumb on theaudiodb if one exists